Frequently Asked Questions¶

 Greg Bloom is the instigator and lead organizer of Open Referral, which emerged from work done in the DC Open211 project, and which was first described Towards a Community Data Commons, an essay published in Code for America’s 2013 book Beyond Transparency.

 Our work was initially co-sponsored by Code for America and the Ohana Project, with funding from the Knight Foundation.

-There are three types of ultimate stakeholders for Open Referral: 1) people in need of help of some kind (‘help-seekers’) — and 2) people who are in some kind of position to assist such help-seekers (‘service providers’).
-Another important stakeholder group is comprised of 3) ‘researchers’ — i.e. analysts, as well as policymakers and funders and anyone seeking to understand the patterns of resource allocation in their community.
+There are three types of ultimate stakeholders for Open Referral: 1) people in need of help of some kind (‘help-seekers’); 2) people who are in some kind of position to assist such help-seekers (‘service providers’); and 3) ‘analysts’ — i.e. researchers, policymakers, funders and anyone seeking to understand the patterns of resource allocation in their community.

-The primary users of Open Referral are people and organizations that aggregate, maintain, and/or deliver community resource directory data — we simplify this by referring to such stakeholders as database administrators.
+The primary users of Open Referral are database administrators – anyone involved in aggregating, maintaining, and/or developing systems that produce or consume community resource directory data.
 Our objective is to help such database administrators share higher quality resource directory data at lower cost, with the goal of making it easier for people to find such information across a wide array of channels.